Office of the Dean

 In the last three years, the Bauer College Board has expanded its roster by 38 percent.
 This board includes some of the leading minds in business today, and I am proud to say that this group is not just an advisory board on paper — they are counselors and supporters in action, connecting Bauer to the community and keeping our college’s ear to the ground so that we know when things are changing and can incorporate business need into the curriculum as that happens.

 The Bauer College story is an exciting one, and one that continues to unfold.
-I invite you to learn more about us — read the latest issue of Inside Bauer magazine, take a look at the 2014 Dean’s Report, read my blogs about what Bauer students, faculty and alumni make happen, or reach out to provide your feedback at email@example.com.
+I invite you to learn more about us — read the latest issue of Inside Bauer magazine, see for yourself how Bauer students, faculty and alumni make this a place where awesome happens, or reach out to provide your feedback at firstname.lastname@example.org.
 And, by all means, please visit us on campus, where you can feel the excitement for yourself.

 Sincerely and with warm regards,